Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

 from which we learn that the field strength transforms as under local Poincar\'e transformations.
 Under general coordinate transformations however a gauge term develops as a small calculation reveals and the reader is invited to write this transformation law out in the somewhat messy basis $\partial_{B}$.
-The coordinate invariant vector-fields which respect $M$ as a base manifold are given by as well as The question we should ask now is whether they span the entire $TTM_{(x,v^a)}$; the answer is ``yes'' in a neighborhood of $(x,0)$ and for the rest it depends upon the dynamics.
-In particular, the matrix given by $\left( \delta_{\mu}^{\nu} - \mathcal{A}_{\mu}^{\nu}(x,v^a) \right)$ should be regular which is the case for $(x,0)$ since we might wish that $\mathcal{A}_{\mu}^{B}(x,0) = 0$.
-Hence, sufficiently close to the origin in tangent space, we may bring back in $H_{(x,v^a)}TM \oplus V_{(x,v^a)}TM$ for $\boldmath{W}(x,v^a),\boldmath{V}(x,v^a) \in H_{(x,v^a)}TM \oplus V_{(x,v^a)}TM$ but this transformation will have a complicated rational dependence upon the gauge field.
-The reason for assuming that $e^{a}_{\mu}$ must be invertible is that it is required physically, and likewise there are good physical reasons for the former matrix to be invertible too.
-For now, we postpone the interpretation of this requirement and continue developing the mathematical theory first.
-The above assumption is crucial to conclude that our new vectorfields constitute a Lie-algebra which generically implies the non-integrability of ``space'' since the commutation relations between space differentials will involve a time differential.
-Again, one might impose that the origin is an exception to this by requiring that $F_{\mu \nu}^{B}(x,0) = 0$ which is an invariant statement on $TM$ (as manifold).
+The coordinate invariant vector-fields which respect $M$ as a base manifold are given by as well as They span the entire $TTM_{(x,v^a)}$ if and only if the matrix given by $\left( \delta_{\mu}^{\nu} - \mathcal{A}_{\mu}^{\nu}(x,v^a) \right)$ is regular.
+Hence, we may bring back in $H_{(x,v^a)}TM \oplus V_{(x,v^a)}TM$ for $\boldmath{W}(x,v^a),\boldmath{V}(x,v^a) \in H_{(x,v^a)}TM \oplus V_{(x,v^a)}TM$ but this transformation will have a complicated rational dependence upon the gauge field.
+Again, one might impose the invariant statement that the origin is an exception to this by requiring $F_{\mu \nu}^{B}(x,0) = 0$.
 It is important that I make one point clear and comment upon the notation I shall use; we have at this moment two $\mu$'s and $a$'s, one set mixes and transforms according to the ordinary basis $\partial_{A}$ and the other doesn't mix and transforms according to our new physical basis.
 We shall not distinguish between them notationally and from now on we shall mostly rely upon the second concept.
 However, to make sure the reader understands everything is consistent, let us start from a vector in the unphysical basis and denote as a shorthand $B(x,v^a) = \left(1 - \mathcal{A}(x,v^a) \right)^{-1}$ where the reader may want to check that $B$ is local Lorentz invariant and transforms as a matrix under coordinate transformations of $M$.
 Then, we obtain the following decomposition and we must verify that both coefficients now transform in the new way.
 For the first coefficient, this is trivial, so we have to check it only for the second one.
 Indeed, the latter transforms as which reduces to a Lorentz boost of the original expression as it should.
 The connection shall always be defined with respect to the physical basis and we perform a basis transformation such that the $A$ in are also with respect to the new basis.
 In fact, the old basis needs only to be used to solve the equations of motion but does not appear anymore in the construction of the field equations.
 To please the formal geometers, in the spirit of Finsler geometry, one may define a nonlinear connection by simply stating that everywhere